BellJohn/DC2060/README.md

 == Compilation ==
 - Clone the github repo locally.
-- Open cmd and navigate to the application
+- Open cmd and navigate to the application (the reachout/ folder)
 - Compile the war file with the command 'mvn clean install -DskipTests'

 (example output: